What is a home childcarer?

 If you are interested in becoming a home childcarer, you must:

 - be 18 or over

-- hold a childcare qualification or have attended an appropriate induction course
+- hold a childcare qualification or have attended a suitable induction course

-- agree to a criminal records check, including a check of the disqualification lists held by DHSSPS and DE and checks other HSS Trust records
+- agree to a criminal records check, including a check of the disqualification lists held by DoH and DE and checks other HSC Trust records

-If you meet the above criteria, you can find out more by referring to ‘Becoming an Approved Home Childcarer: A Guide for Home Childcarers’ and downloading an application form.
+If you meet the above criteria, you can find out more by referring to ‘Being an approved home childcarer: A guide for home childcarers' and downloading an application form.

 Home childcarers must have a relevant childcare qualification or have completed induction training before applying to become a home childcarer.
-Information on relevant training is available by contacting the Early Years Team in your local HSCT.
+Information on relevant training is available by contacting your local Childcare Partnership.